- MY ANESTHESIOLOGIST ADMINISTERED FENTANYL TO ME. IS THAT OK? - 23 May 2023

 Novak RJ, Book Chapter, Disorders of Potassium Balance, in Complications in Anesthesia, 3rd Edition, 2017, edited by Lee Fleisher and Stanley Rosenbaum, Elsevier Press, Philadelphia.

-Novak RJ, Book Chapter: Management of Insulin Overdose; in Advanced Perioperative Crisis Management, 2017, edited by Matthew McEvoy and Cory Furse, Oxford Press.
+Novak RJ, Book Chapter: Insulin Overdose; in Advanced Perioperative Crisis Management, 2017, edited by Matthew McEvoy and Cory Furse, Oxford Press.

 Novak RJ, Book Chapter, Anesthesia Considerations in Ear Reconstruction, in Modern Microtia Reconstruction: Art, Science, and New Clinical Techniques, edited by Reinisch J and Tahiri Y, Springer Press, New York, 2019.